Timotej979/Nextcloud-k8s-demo-infra/README.md

 # Nextcloud-k8s-demo-infra

-A demo infrastructure for NextCloud running on a self-managed/instal;ed k3s cluster on Hetzner cx22 instances.

-TODO: Add infrastructure description/documentation once done
+A demo infrastructure for NextCloud running on a self-managed/instaled k3s cluster on Hetzner cx22 instances.
+Using a sepparate Redis cache and Postgre DB in a seggregated private subnets connected to the main publi VPC with the k3s cluster.
+Access to the servers only allowed with private/public key-pair SSH keys and is automaticaly configured using your existing *~/.ssh/\** and *~/.kube/\** directories (Read the :warning: prerequisites bellow).
+Deployment of nextcloud is done using helm with cert-manager and nginx to ensure TLS/SSL encryption.

 # Prerequisites

 - Install OpenSSH   (For Ansible)
-- Install SSHPass   (For Ansible SSH session passing)
 - Install Ansible   (Automation)
 - Install Terraform (IaC)
+- Install Helm      (Deployments)

-!!
-WARNING: Some modules modify the SSH keys directly in the ~/.ssh/* directory and recreate the SSH config file.
-Please back up any configurations you might have and make sure the SSH key naming conventions do not conflict !!
+!! :warning: The ansible module modifies the SSH keys directly in the ~/.ssh/* directory :warning: !!

+!! :warning: The ansible module will overwrite the current ~/.ssh/config configuration :warning: !!

+!! :warning: The ansible module creates a new ~/.kube/nextcloud_demo_kubeconfig configuration file :warning: !!

 ## Automatic documentation generation